Reon Yuzuki

-Reon Yuzuki (柚希 礼音, Yuzuki Reon) is a Japanese actress and former Top Star otokoyaku (an actress who plays male roles) of the Japanese Takarazuka Revue's Star Troupe.
-She joined the revue in 1999 and became the top star in 2009.
-She resigned from the Takarazuka Revue in May 2015.
-After resigning from the Takarazuka Revue, she signed with Amuse, Inc. and continued her career on stage.
+Reon Yuzuki (柚希 礼音, Yuzuki Reon) is a Japanese actress and former Takarazuka Revue otokoyaku (男役, "male role") and Star Troupe Top Star.
+She joined the revue in 1999 and became a Top Star in April 2009.
+She resigned in May 2015, making this the second longest Top Star run, after Yoka Wao.
+She signed with Amuse, Inc. and continued her career on stage.

 Biography

 Yuzuki began learning ballet at the age of nine.
 She later was considered to be too tall for ballet, so she became interested in Takarazuka Revue with the advice of her father and her dance teacher.
 After training in singing, acting and dancing for two years, including tap and Japanese classical dance, she graduated from the Takarazuka Music School and made her debut in 1999 in Takarazuka Revue Moon Troupe's production Nova Bossa Nova.

 Later in 1999, she joined the Star Troupe.
 In 2000, she was the youngest performer selected for the Berlin tour.
 In 2001, she was given the role of André in the New Actor Show of The Rose of Versailles.
 In 2003, she got her first Takarazuka Bow Hall lead performance Oi, Harukaze-san!.
 Afterwards, she took the leading role in the New Actor Performances for five consecutive times from 2003 to 2006.